HITECHCRIME/HC_OVERVIEW/README.md

 As an expressive entity it explores and expresses topics ranging from *psychology*, *transhumanism*, *human edge*, *niche cyberpunk* to *predictive societal changes of the future in relation to the advancement of technology*.

+Album/song releases are like plot points in a bigger narrative (overarching themes) accompanied by rich media content.
+Various timelines are different subthemes: cyberpunk, dark trap, scifi, tribalism, control your future, human enhancement etc.

 # /// STRAINS [CREATORS]

 ![](assets/dlh_single_cover.png)